nikolaipenkev/turbo-bassoon/README.md

    ```powershell
    pytest tests
    ```

+   The path to your dataset is managed centrally in `src/config.py` (see `DATASET_PATH`).
+Update this file if you want to use a different dataset or location.
-   Make sure you have added your CSV file (e.g., `test_dataset.csv`) to the project root.
+   Make sure you have added your CSV file (e.g., `test_dataset.csv`) to the project root, or update `src/config.py` to point to your data file.
 The tests and scripts require this file to validate and sort the data.

 ## Reporting